-Our company has been utilizing its subsidiary Shinko Technoserve Co., Ltd. to expand employment of persons with disabilities, and Shinko Technoserve Co., Ltd. was certified as a special subsidiary in April 2023.
-In addition to building a work environment that meets the needs of employees with disabilities and providing facilities such as barrier-free toilets and ramps, we are also striving to raise employees' understanding of disabilities and create an appropriate workplace culture through education for managers and leaders.
-The Shinko Group will continue to engage in employment of people with disabilities and strive to create workplaces where employees with disabilities can play an active role.
+Our Company has been expanding its employment of persons with disabilities, mainly through Shinko Technoserve Co., Ltd., which was certified as a special subsidiary in April 2023.
+In addition to building a work environment that meets the needs of employees with disabilities and providing facilities such as barrier-free toilets and ramps, we are also striving to raise employees' understanding of disabilities and create an appropriate workplace culture through rank-specific educations for managers and leaders, etc. The Shinko Group will continue to engage in employment of people with disabilities and strive to create workplaces where employees with disabilities can play an active role.